engineering-collaboration/book/docs/book/anatomy-of-a-code-change/planning-implementations.md

 ---
-title: Planning implementations
+title: Planning Implementations
 description: Making decisions is a speculative process.
 Even those deduced from considerable experience and data points are still predicting the future.
 If the decisions are documented, people are more willing to accept a conscious decision and its drawbacks.
 ---

-# Planning implementations
+# Planning Implementations

 After product features have been milled into sprint tasks and assigned to respective teams and engineers, we begin planning our implementation.